xanderdunn/kube-state-rs/README.md

 - `cargo test`

 ### Questions
-- How will this service be run in production - this affects how the lib should be structured
+- How will this service be run in production?
+This affects how the lib should be structured.
-- This repo uses a local minikube to run integration tests with `cargo test`.
+- This repo uses a local minikube to run integration tests with `cargo test` both locally for dev and in GitHub Action CI.
 This should be modified to match however tests are run for the team's other Kubernetes services.
+- This service assumes that every node has a metadata.name, and it assumes that the name will be a unique identifier.
+If that's not a safe assumption, where will the unique identifier be?

+### TODO
+- Using logging rather than println
+- Add a second integration test and deal with making sure minikube is in the same state at the start of each test
+- Add docstrings